Skeltpr/kotlin-native/CONCURRENCY.md

 ## <a name="detach"></a>Object subgraph detachment

-   Object subgraph without external references could be disconnected using `detachObjectGraph` to a `COpaquePointer` value, which could be stored in `void*` data, so disconnected object subgraphs could be stored in C data structure, and later attached back with `attachObjectGraph<T>` in arbitrary thread or worker.
+   Object subgraph without external references could be disconnected using `DetachedObjectGraph<T>` and getting a `COpaquePointer` value from it, which could be stored in `void*` data, so disconnected object subgraphs could be stored in C data structure, and later attached back with `DetachedObjectGraph<T>.attach()` in arbitrary thread or worker.
 Combined with [raw memory sharing](#shared) it allows side channel object transfer between concurrent threads, if worker mechanisms are insufficient for the particular task.